gguev/ufc-data-scraper/README.md

 # FightPuppet

-A UFC scraper that uses Puppeteer and Cheerio to extract fighter information, statistics, records, rankings, and fight data from UFC.com.
+A TypeScript scraper that uses Puppeteer and Cheerio to extract data from UFC.com.

 ## Usage